openhab/openhab-docs/developers/contributing/governance.md

 Only the component's maintainers may nominate a new maintainer or vote in a maintainer election.
 To be successful, the election must receive a minimum of three positive +1 votes.
 Any maintainer can veto the election by casting a -1 vote.
 For components with three or fewer committers all maintainers must vote.
 Maintainer elections run for one week, but will end prematurely if all project committers vote +1.

-Nominations must be done on the Github team discussion page (as a public post) and voting is done through _reactions_ on that post.
+Nominations must be done on the GitHub team discussion page (as a public post) and voting is done through _reactions_ on that post.

 #### Ending Maintainership